cfpb/cf-grid/README.md

 ## Examples

-An in-progress example can be found at `dist/example.zip`.
+Examples can be found in the archive at `dist/example.zip`.
+Note: They use less.js to compile their LESS.
+You'll need to run a server locally to avoid cross-origin complaints.
+Try `python -m SimpleHTTPServer` in the example's directory.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

 ## Release History

 _(Nothing yet)_

 ## License

 Copyright (c) 2013 Consumer Financial Protection Bureau
 A work of the Public Domain.